© Martin Gregorie, 2002, 2016, 2022

 The blade (wing) shape, which includes the amount and distribution of sweep-forward, sweep-back and taper ratios can have quite an influence on wing performance.
 The first reference in this section gives the development of the Schumann shape.
 This was immediately successful on the Schlemp-Hirth Discus, a 15m standard class competition glider and has since spread to the model world and to small, subsonic airliners, such as the Dornier 328.
 Its success is due to its ability to control the spanwise flow that forms above the trailing edge of a wing by ensuring that the flow is toward the tip.
 Flow toward the root is harmful for an aircraft since it grossly disturbs the airflow at the wing root, causing large amounts of drag.
 It would seem likely that it has equally harmful effects on a turbine blade's efficiency.

 A correctly shaped blade tip can have a beneficial effect on blade efficiency.
 A good tip shape is one that moves the tip vortex as far outboard as possible, stabilises its position and minimises its size.

-The well-known NACA tiplets fitted to late model Boeing 747s are designed to do just this, but do not work well at the chord sizes we are using.
+The well-known NACA tiplets fitted to late model Boeing 747s and other airliners are designed to do just this, but do not work well at the chord sizes we are using.
 Their setting angles are very critical, they are fragile and the Re numbers we work at are too low for them to be efficient.

 The Hoerner tip is a more interesting approach.
 It is simply a tip shaped according to the following rules:

 The following photographs show two different Hoerner tips.
 The DG505 is a high performance dual seat glider.
 The last photograph shows the tip on one of my F1A class model gliders: